johnpham90/NFL_Model/README.md

 Navigate your MCP Configuration Path it is typically here: `%AppData%\Claude Desktop\claude_desktop_config.json` To verify tour path:
--Navigate to Claude Desktopp
+- Navigate to Claude Desktopp
--On the top Left go to Files > Settings (CTRL + Comma) -Click on Developer Tab > Edit Config
+- On the top Left go to Files > Settings (CTRL + Comma)
+- Click on Developer Tab > Edit Config
 - the json file name should be claude_desktop_cofig
 - Use a text editor or IDE to update the config file

 ```json
 {